 Samudri Mata Mandir near Mumba Devi Temple

 Anuradha – There is one in Daman as well called the Samudra Narayan Varun Dev temple.

 Bharat – Very interesting.
-Samudri Mata, also I found very interesting as Bhuleswar is a land-locked area, it’s not sea facing.
-The question is how come Samudri Mata is in this area.
-When we looked at the maps, we realized that the seven islands were different and the heart of what is today South Bombay was marshy, watery land.
-So Bhuleshwar was actually sea-facing at one point in time and Samudri Mata could have been at the edge of the water.
+The Samudri Mata, is also I found very interesting as Bhuleswar is a land-locked area, it’s not sea-facing.
+The question is how come, Samudri Mata, is in this area.
+When we looked at the maps, we realized that the seven islands were different, and the heart of what is today South Bombay was a marshy, watery land.
+So Bhuleshwar was actually sea-facing at one point in time and the Samudri Mata could have been at the edge of the water.
 Now that everything has been reclaimed, you don’t see it that way.

 Anuradha – It almost looks natural.

 Bharat – It does.
 Mumbai was made out of a volcanic eruption and this is also a volcanic rock.
 The temple is exactly opposite the main Bhuleshwar Temple and not many people know about it because there is no signboard indicating the same.
 So, it’s mostly the locals who are in the know.

 Anuradha – By Mumbai standards, it’s a rather large temple.

 Bharat – Even the first Swaminarayan temple in the city is in Bhuleshwar, in what is known as Teeja Bhoiwada, the third lane of Bhoiwada.
 It is magnificent with exquisite carvings and paintings.
 You know it’s a psychedelic delight, a vision to see.
 There’s one more magnificent site known as Surajwadi in which there is a Suryanarayana temple, which is unique because Mumbai doesn’t have any other sun temple.
 As far as I remember there is one in Konkan, down south on the coast.
 But of course, we know of Modhera Sun temple, Konark Surya Mandir and you know there are various temples including Kashmir.